styylz/KiloHealth-positive-yoga-/README.md

 ## Important

-* To correctly view mobile and desktop layouts page needs to be refreshed **Example**: select *iPhone 12 Pro* from device toolbar and then refresh the page
+* To correctly view mobile and desktop layouts page needs to be refreshed<br/>
+ **Example**: select *iPhone 12 Pro* from device toolbar and then refresh the page

 ### Required programs to run project